Aviation in the New York metropolitan area

-The New York metropolitan area has the busiest airport system in the United States and the second busiest in the world after London.
-It is also the most frequently used port of entry and departure for international flights.
-In 2011, more than 104 million passengers used the airports under the auspices of the Port Authority of New York and New Jersey (PANYNJ).
-The number increased to 117 million in 2014.
+The New York metropolitan area has the busiest airport system in the United States and the second-busiest in the world after London.
+It is the country's most frequently used port of entry and departure for international flights.

-The metro area is served by three major airports, John F. Kennedy International Airport (JFK), Newark Liberty International Airport (EWR) and LaGuardia Airport (LGA), which have been operated by the Port Authority since 1947.
-The International Air Transport Association airport code (IATA code) "NYC" is reserved to refer to these three airports.
+The metro area has three major airports: John F. Kennedy International Airport (JFK), Newark Liberty International Airport (EWR) and LaGuardia Airport (LGA), all operated since 1947 by the Port Authority of New York and New Jersey.
+In 2014, they were used by more than 117 million passengers.
+Until 2022, the three shared the International Air Transport Association airport code (IATA code) "NYC"; Newark now only uses EWR.
 JFK and Newark are connected to regional rail systems by AirTrain JFK and AirTrain Newark respectively.

 The class B airspace used by the three airports is extremely congested.
-Despite caps placed by the Federal Aviation Administration (FAA) limiting the number of flights per hour, they rank among the top five in the United States for delays.
-In 2012, travel guide Frommer's rated three terminals in the region as the worst in the world: JFK Terminal 3, Newark Terminal B and LGA's US Airways terminal.
-It rated Terminal 5 at JFK as the best in the U.S. The metro area airports also ranked low in 2017 consumer surveys.
+The Federal Aviation Administration (FAA) limits the number of flights per hour but they rank among the top five airports in the United States for delays.

-In addition to JFK, EWR, and LGA, there are satellite or reliever airports in the metro area which provide additional commercial air carrier service, albeit on a much smaller scale, as well as numerous general aviation airports, heliports, and seaplane bases.
+The area also includes several satellite or reliever airports that provide commercial air carrier service on a much smaller scale as well as numerous general aviation airports, heliports, and seaplane bases.